-When running a small business, you can’t rely on your gut instinct all the time, especially when it comes to evaluating your company’s financial health.
+When running a small business, you can’t rely on your gut instinct all the time, especially when it comes to financial reporting.
 You should be objective rather than subjective when determining the financial health of your company.

-One way to objectively track the health of your business is through the use of key performance indicators, otherwise known as KPIs.
-Different types of KPIs represent an array of markers that companies use to measure performance in a variety of areas — from marketing campaigns to supply chain management to finance.
+One way to objectively track the health of your business is through key performance indicators, otherwise known as KPIs.
+KPIs are metrics that can help you chart progress towards a variety of business goals — from marketing campaigns to supply chain management and finance.

 Keeping close tabs on your small business’s financial performance is essential to long-term success.
-Below, you’ll find eight actionable KPIs that will help you measure your business’s financial health.
+Below, you’ll find eight important financial KPIs that will help you measure your business’s financial health and boost your growth rate.

 1. Gross profit margin

-Your gross profit margin provides you with a percentage, indicating how much of your revenue is profit after factoring in expenses like the cost of production and sales.
-The formula to calculate gross profit margin is:
+Your gross profit margin shows how much of your revenue is profit after factoring in expenses like the total cost of production.
+Shown as a percentage, the formula to calculate gross profit margin is as follows: (revenue – cost of goods sold) ÷ revenue = gross profit margin.

-Costs of Goods Sold are all the direct expenses associated with the product.
+Cost of goods sold are all of the direct expenses associated with a product.
 It does not include things like interest payments, taxes, or operating expenses.

 Your gross profit margin should be large enough to cover your fixed (operating) expenses and leave you with a profit at the end of the day.
 You can then use the extra earnings for things like marketing campaigns, dividend payouts, and other non-fixed costs.